etabari/PorthoMCL/README.md

 # Steps

+The sample folder contains execution of all these steps.
+Each folder created at each step is numbered by the step number.
+The starting data is located in sample/0.input_faa

 ## Step 1: orthomclAdjustFasta

 This is EXACTLY like the 5th step of OrhtoMCL.

-You must run `orthomclAdjustFasta` on your input fasta files.
+You must run `orthomclAdjustFasta` on your input fasta files. orthomclAdjustFasta creates output in the same folder it's ran.
+The input arguments to orthomclAdjustFasta are:
+- String to label each sequence
+- Input Fasta file
+- A number identifying the field containing protein identification on the fasta header

 ```
 orthomclAdjustFasta NC_000913 sample/0.input_faa/NC_000913.faa 4